Welcome to Dhamma Giri – The Hill of Dhamma

 Dhamma Giri, meaning ‘Hill of Dhamma’, is one of the world’s largest meditation centres and the main centre of a rapidly growing global Vipassana organization.
 Situated in Igatpuri, a railway town three hours from Mumbai, Dhamma Giri fulfilled the cherished wish of Sayagyi U Ba Khin, the distinguished Vipassana teacher, to have a full-fledged Vipassana centre in India.
 With the establishment of Dhamma Giri, the Ganges of Dhamma again began to flow, after millennia, from the country of its origin.
 From this once windy, barren plateau with a few ancient ruins and mango trees beneath a mountain-like hilltop, Dhamma Giri has become a unique university of the mind to which people from all over the world are welcomed to be established in the practice and theory of Vipassana.
 Dhamma Giri hosted its first ten-day course in October 1976.
 The most remote and quiet portion of the 23-acre land was named as the Shanti Pathar (Plateau of Peace).
 Construction began on the plateau in January 1978.
 In March 1979, the central core of the pagoda building was inaugurated, consisting of a central meditation cell for the Principal Teachers Goenkaji and Mataji, and surrounded by concentric rings of cells in which students could meditate individually.

 A year later, an adjacent meditation hall to seat 300 was built.
 A larger hollow pagoda, within which the original pagoda remains intact, was later constructed.
-This superb Myanmar-style structure rising sixty feet (18 mts) - with 330 meditation cells - is a replica of the famous Shwedagon Pagoda in Yangon, Myanmar, the country that carefully preserved the Buddha’s practical teaching long after it was lost to the rest of the world.
+This superb Myanmar-style structure rising fifty five feet - with 350 meditation cells - is a replica of the famous Shwedagon Pagoda in Yangon, Myanmar, the country that carefully preserved the Buddha’s practical teaching long after it was lost to the rest of the world.

-The seven meditation halls being used in Dhamma Giri have a total capacity for 930 students.
+There are seven meditation halls in Dhamma Giri.
 Three meditation halls (Dhamma Halls) are used for each ten-day course, with two halls for male students and a separate one for female students.
 Discourses too are held in separate Dhamma Halls for males and females.
-Dhamma Halls I and II, which can comfortably seat 350 students each, have an overhead DVD projection system with a 100-inch screen for discourses and Dhamma films.
+Dhamma Halls I and II, which can comfortably seat 250 students each, have an overhead DVD projection system with a 100-inch screen for discourses and Dhamma documentaries.

-At least eight assistant teachers, apart from trainee assistant teachers, serve each ten-day course, around 24 ten-day and shorter old students courses are annually held in Dhamma Giri one or two long courses are held each year.
+At least eight assistant teachers, apart from trainee assistant teachers, serve each ten-day course, around 24 ten-day and shorter old students’ courses are annually held in Dhamma Giri.

 Dhamma Tapovana-1 established for long courses.
 Presently, around 12 courses are being held annually, including 20-day, 30-day, 45-day and the annual 60-day course.

-The Centre has a total of 141 spacious cottages, with attached baths.
-The Dhamma hall can comfortably seat 130 students.
+The centre has a total of 141 spacious cottages, with attached baths.
 Two smaller Dhamma halls are used for discourses.
 The Principal Teachers' Residence for Goenkaji and Mataji is adjacent to the main Dhamma Hall.

 Besides its busy annual course schedule, Dhamma Giri also co-ordinates assistant teacher scheduling across India, prepares teaching material for Dhamma centres worldwide and hosts annual meetings for teachers and Dhamma servers from around the world.